A vulnerability

 services/preview/fetch.py · lines 88–130 · verdict refuted

 Hypothesis The preview endpoint appeared to accept arbitrary URLs and forward them server-side, suggesting SSRF into the internal metadata service.
-Why it fails Outbound requests are routed through an egress proxy that blocks RFC1918 ranges, 169.254.*, and the metadata IP before the socket opens.
+Why it fails Outbound requests route through an egress proxy that blocks RFC1918, 169.254.*, and the metadata IP before the socket opens.
 The check runs before DNS resolution, so rebinding is closed too.

-Critique log — “Attempted four vectors: direct IP, hostname to internal, DNS rebinding, redirect chain.
-Egress proxy rejects all of them at L4.
+Critique log — “Four vectors: direct IP, hostname to internal, DNS rebinding, redirect chain.
+Egress proxy rejects all at L4.
 No exploit.”

 Privilege escalation via mass-assignment on member update